 “Thanks, this looks delicious.
 It’s a good thing I gave up my morning bacon given where my work takes me these days.”

 Her smile disappeared.
-She was Moslem — pork is forbidden — he had made a faux pas.
+She must be Moslem — pork is forbidden — he had made a faux pas.

 With the help of the cardiologist, Campbell hoped to live long and rebuild his family line.
 Years ago, visiting a cold Normandy beach and a ruined castle, just bits of stone wall overlooking rough waters, he had seen how the catastrophe of his father’s death had breached his family’s defenses, the gate had no lock, people walking in and out of his childhood — occupiers who treated him like a second-class citizen in his own home.

-The sweet honey in his yogurt awoke another memory.
-Kevin Schmitt was the groundskeeper on their cattle ranch in the country.
-Grilling steaks from their own livestock, bratwurst from the neighbors’ and making the best venison sticks, Schmitt also taught Campbell how to hunt and fish alongside his own children.
-Serving sugary baked beans with pork, still one of his favorite dishes, the Mrs. shared practical wisdom in her kitchen.
+The honey in his yogurt awoke another memory.
+Serving sugary baked beans with pork, still one of his favorite dishes, Mrs. Schmitt shared practical wisdom in her kitchen.
+Kevin Schmitt was the groundskeeper on his cattle ranch in the country.
+Grilling steaks from their own livestock, bratwurst from the neighbors’ and making the best venison sticks, Schmitt also had taught Campbell how to hunt and fish alongside his own children.

 On one recent trip back to Texas, Schmitt and Campbell had shared beers, burgers and anecdotes in the local diner.
 Their conversation was frequently interrupted by people they both knew.

 “Thanks, Kevin,” he had said, “for your leadership at the ranch over the years.
 I’m sure we’d have lost this land if it wasn’t for you.”